nowox/jinjaml/README.md

 ...
 ```

-Which can be validated with a schema:
+It can be validated with a schema (similar to XML XSD schemas):
 ```
 # config.default.yml
 %YAML 1.2